 Updates were swiftly made to the car in August 1959 to address the most urgent issues, with front disc brakes improving the stopping-power of the car, and a revised 3 litre engine allowing the car to finally break 100 m.p.h.
 An automatic version tested by The Motor magazine in 1960 recorded a top speed of 95.0 m.p.h. and could accelerate from 0–60 m.p.h. in 17.1 seconds.
 Fuel consumption of 20.5 miles per gallon was recorded.
 The test car cost £1864 including taxes.

 Rover P5 Mk IA

 In October 1961 the Mk IA was introduced.
-This featured a great many detail improvements that were prompted by customer feedback and Rovers own testing, some of which was completed with Pressed Steel who produced the bodyshell.
-Items such as bumper mountings, boot sealing, heater and wiring harness.
+This featured a great many detail improvements that were prompted by customer feedback and Rover’s own testing, some of which was completed with Pressed Steel who produced the bodyshell.
+Items such as bumper mountings, boot sealing, heater and wiring harness were revised and improved.
 Body-wise the main change was the addition of front quaterlight windows.
 Mechanically, Hydrosteer power steering was added as an option to overcome the heavy standard setup.

 Rover P5 Mk II

 October 1962 saw the Mk II being introduced, with slightly more power from a new induction arrangement and a new head design (the Weslake head, named after it’s designer Harry Weslake whom Rover had asked to help with the engine improvements).
 This gave a welcome 16% improvement in power.
 Mk II cars also featured slightly revised suspension – it was lowered by around 1 inch, damping was adjusted and Polyurethane discs were added between the rear spring leafs to reduce friction and improve the ride.
 The interior was also improved with a slightly redesigned dashboard.